Ford Mustang (fourth generation): Mustang Cobra

 Building on the performance of the Mustang GT, Ford's Special Vehicle Team (SVT) developed an even higher performance car: the Mustang Cobra.
-For the 1994 and 1995 model years, the 5.0L V8 was modified for the Cobra with unique intake manifolds, cams, fuel injectors, and heads.
+For the 1994 and 1995 model years, the 5.0 L V8 was modified for the Cobra with unique intake manifolds, cams, fuel injectors, and heads.
 Suspension and brakes were also changed with 13-inch front discs with "COBRA" embossed calipers as well as Cobra specific shocks, struts, and springs.
 In 1996 it was available in a special color package called the Mystic Cobra which consisted of an expensive Chrom-a-lusion exterior finish like the Mysti-Chrome package on 2004 models.
-A total of 2,000 were produced.
-1996-1998 Cobras were powered by Ford's modular 4.6 L DOHC V8 which produced an advertised 305 hp and 300 lb.ft of torque.
+A total of 2,000 cars were produced.
+The 1996–1998 Cobras were powered by Ford's modular 4.6 L DOHC V8 like the Mustang GT which produced an advertised 305 hp and 300 lb.ft of torque.